Is it a Crime to Deceive Someone Into Sex?

 - The person giving consent must be capable of giving it.
 Someone who is intoxicated, drugged, suffering from a physical or mental disability, or under the age recognized by state law is incapable of giving consent.

-Most states do not include a definition for consent in their criminal laws on rape and sexual assault.
 Indiana - where the rape trial took place involving the college student - is one such state that does not include a definition of consent in its rape laws.
 Forcing a person to engage in sexual intercourse by brandishing a knife or other deadly weapon is clearly identified as a non-consensual act in Indiana, but tricking the person into believing the offender is someone else apparently is not.

 The laws vary by state and country